GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/node-removed-by-autoscaler.md

 ### Failure Reason

-The node {NODE} was removed by the cluster autoscaler.
+The node {node} was removed by the cluster autoscaler.

 ### Failure Remediation